 A Leader in Study Abroad

-Carthage is ranked No. 5 in the nation among baccalaureate institutions for student participation in short-term student abroad.
+Carthage is ranked No. 5 in the nation among baccalaureate institutions for student participation in short-term students abroad.
 Many students who wouldn’t otherwise study abroad during college have an opportunity to spend up to a month in a different country during Carthage’s January Term, when faculty leads study tours to such destinations as Germany, Sweden, Cuba, China, and Nicaragua.

 Our Rich History